Hearing But Not Understanding: A Guide to Auditory Processing Disorder (APD)

 If you suspect that you or your child may have APD, don’t wait to seek help.
 Contact the Southwest Balance Dizziness & Ear Institute in Phoenix, Arizona, to schedule a consultation with our experienced team.
 Let us help you improve your auditory processing skills and enhance your quality of life.

-I have been a Phoenix, AZ, Audiologist for over 25 years.
-Fifteen years ago, I believed that I could make a change in my patient’s lives beyond the hour I spent with them at their appointments.
+I have been a Phoenix, AZ, Audiologist for over 30 years.
+Over twenty years ago, I believed that I could make a change in my patient’s lives beyond the hour I spent with them at their appointments.

 Schedule an Appointment